 Black Studies Website

-This office supports Black students at UCSB, with advising, events, collaborations, and initiatives.
+This office supports Black students and supporters at UCSB, with advising, events, collaborations, and initiatives.

 Email: obsd@sa.ucsb.edu